 I used portable alpha plus modern portfolio theory when I managed commodity hedge funds in the 1980s.
 I cross-collateralized the accounts of traders like Paul Tudor Jones, Louis Bacon, Monroe Trout, Al Weiss, and John W. Henry.
 They were volatile but had diverse trading approaches and low correlation.

 QBAT, with its inherent leverage and modest correlation to other models, gives us a similar opportunity.
 Here are the back-tested results of QBAT compared to some benchmarks and our other models.
 We also show 50%/30%/20% and 50%/40%/10% allocations to E-GBM, A-GEM, and QBAT.
-For a comparison without QBAT, we show a 50%/50% allocation to only E-GBM and A-GEM.

 A 20% QBAT portable alpha allocation more than doubles the expected return of an equal A-GEM and E-GBM portfolio while keeping volatility at a reasonable level.
 Even a 10% allocation to QBAT has a meaningful impact on expected performance.
 See our Proprietary Models Performance page to see other ways of using QBAT.

 Contact us for more information about QBAT and our other proprietary models.